 Okay, I assume, you can already visualize.
 Yet, you lack clarity and control.

 It’s the time of the day when you’re ready to let go.
 You can relax deeply.
-Your physical world won’t interfere with your training session in your “mental dojo”.
+Your physical world won’t interfere with your training sessions in your “mental dojo.”

 Without further ado, let’s get into the practical part here…